polterguy/phosphorusfive/core/p5.webapp/system42/components/web-services/README.md

 p5.net.http-post:"http://localhost:1176/ws2"
   Content-Type:application/x-hyperlambda
   content
-    select-data:x:/*/*/sys42.app-settings
+    p5.data.select:x:/*/*/sys42.app-settings
     insert-before:x:
-      src:x:/@select-data/*
+      src:x:/@p5.data.select/*
 ```

-Notice, the result of the above *[select-data]* is removed before the exception is thrown, to make sure the act of throwing the exception, does not yield sensitive data
+Notice, the result of the above *[p5.data.select]* is removed before the exception is thrown, to make sure the act of throwing the exception, does not yield sensitive data
 back to a malicious client.